Our Approach to Sourcing and Human Rights

 Our commitment to corporate social responsibility extends to our supply chain and the vendors we work with throughout the world.

-• Child, slave, prison, or forced labor;
+- Child, slave, prison, or forced labor

-• Corruption or bribery (including foreign corrupt practices);
+- Corruption or bribery (including foreign corrupt practices)

-• Building and working safety conditions; and
+- Building and working safety conditions

-To the extent contractors or subcontractors are involved in the production of goods supplied to Ross, vendors must require that these parties are similarly compliant with Ross’ Vendor Code of Conduct.
+To the extent contractors or subcontractors are involved in the production of goods supplied to Ross, our vendors must require that these parties are similarly compliant with Ross’ Vendor Code of Conduct.

-We closely monitor evolving issues throughout the world to promote adherence by our suppliers and business partners to our policies and commitments, as well as to federal, state, and local laws.
+We monitor evolving issues to promote adherence by our suppliers and business partners to our policies and commitments, as well as to federal, state, and local laws.
 Ross will not knowingly purchase products manufactured using child, slave, prison, or forced labor, or where workers are not provided wages or safe working environments as required by law.
 Additionally, we will not knowingly purchase products made in violation of established environmental or consumer product safety requirements.

 If we become aware of a vendor’s non-compliance with Ross’ requirements or procedures, including any applicable local, national, or international labor or human trafficking laws, we will take appropriate responsive action, which can include suspending the vendor’s shipments and/or terminating the business relationship.